Neuroscience Scholar Tracks/R25

 Since the 2009-2010 academic year we are offering a dedicated mentored research experience for Neurology residents interested in pursuing an academic career.
 Research projects may be undertaken in any suitable area of clinical or basic neuroscience anywhere within the larger Stanford community.
-Applications for research track will be evaluated by the Department’s Education Committee on feasibility and merit.
 There must be strong backing and commitment from the proposed mentor.
-With the guidance of their selected mentor, residents will develop a brief but well-thought out written research proposal.
+With the guidance of their selected mentor, residents will develop a well-thought out written research proposal.

 As outlined below, there are two options in the Neuroscience Scholar Track, neither of which are mutually exclusive.
 A resident could do one or both.
-We expect approximately one-third of our residents will apply for Track 1.
-Even those who do not do a dedicated research track are strongly encouraged to participate in scholarship of some sort during their residency, with the expectation of at least one manuscript ready for submission prior to graduation.
-The ample elective time allows for multiple opportunities for research.
+Even those who do not do a dedicated research track are required to participate in scholarship of some sort during their residency, with the expectation of at least one manuscript ready for submission prior to graduation.
+The ample elective time (11-12 blocks) allows for multiple opportunities for research.

-Track 1: A 6-month research track generally undertaken in the second or third year of neurology residency.
+Track 1: A 6-month research track generally undertaken in the PGY-3 or PGY-4 year of neurology residency.
 As mentioned, residents are encouraged to apply for the R25, the timing of which may work out best for the PGY-4 year.

 During this period of dedicated research time, residents will maintain their weekly continuity clinic and be expected to attend departmental conferences such as Morning Report, Wednesday afternoon didactics, and Grand Rounds.
-Research funding will be made available by the Department as needed.
-It is expected that the successful candidate will finish the block with demonstrable output such as a peer-reviewed article, presentation at a national meeting, and/or a draft of a grant application.
+Research funding will be via the R25 or made available by the Department as needed.
+It is expected that the successful candidate will finish the block with demonstrable output such as peer-reviewed articles, presentations at a national meeting, and/or a draft of a grant application.
 Residents will be expected to present their work in the Spring at our annual Stanford University School of Medicine Neuroscience Research Forum.

 Track 2: A dedicated one-year or two-year post-graduate Research Fellowship to be started after successful completion of the Neurology Residency.